Parse state object class. State objects keep track of where in the parse tree new nodes should be appended, and manages inclusion.

 end

-Load a subtemplate from the specified path, checking for
+Load a subtemplate from the specified ‘path`, checking for recursive-dependency.

 def load_subtemplate( path )